adam-ber-11/godot-project-statistics/README.md

 This plugin is available in the [Godot Asset Library](https://godotengine.org/asset-library/asset/5033) and can be downloaded dicectly in the editor.

+It will be also available in the [Godot Asset Store](https://store.godotengine.org/asset/adam-ber-11/godot-project-statistics/) soon.

 ## Configuration

 The configuration can be modified at `Project Settings > Statistics`.

 * `Ignore`: List of paths to ignore. (case-sensitive)

+* `Load on Startup`: Changing this option to `false` may improve project loading time (especially for large projects), because addon goes through every file in the project during scanning process.

 * `Include`: List of paths to include regardless of whether the path is found in the `Ignore` list. (case-sensitive)

+> [!NOTE]
-> Note: matching expressions is possible where "*" matches zero or more arbitrary characters and "?" matches any single character except a period (".")
+> Natching expressions is possible where "*" matches zero or more arbitrary characters and "?" matches any single character except a period ".".

 ## Screenshots